-Driving in Rain and on Wet Roads
+Driving on Wet Roads

 Rain and wet roads can reduce vehicle traction and affect your ability to stop and accelerate.
 Always drive slower in these types of driving conditions and avoid driving through large puddles and deep-standing or flowing water.